jasonkylefrank/GraphQL-React-Books-App/README.md

 Database requirement
 --------------------
+For the data store of this application, you have two main choices:
+1. **Setup your own database**.
+The [video tutorial series](https://www.youtube.com/watch?v=ed8SzALpx1Q) that I followed explains how to set that up.
+2. **Use hard-coded JavaScript objects**.
+I have those available in commented-out sections.

 I used an mLab MongoDb for the backend data store.
 If you want to run the app using a true database backend, you'll need to set that up yourself and edit the connection string in `app.js`.
-The [video tutorial series]((https://www.youtube.com/watch?v=ed8SzALpx1Q)) that I followed explains how to set that up.

 Additionally, if you want to hide your database credentials as I did, you'll need to use a `.env` file in the root of the project (this file does not get included in source control due to my `.gitignore`.